tritoon/typecheckjs/pluginsguide.md

     an array have the characteristics your module has specified (by using the `.is()` method you implemented).

-Should you need any help, just read the core plugins' [code][1] as an example Happy coding!
+Should you need any help, just read the core plugins' [code][1] as an example.
+Happy coding!

 [1]: ./lib/core.js